Mtpaa/htw_anfahrt/README.md

 htw_anfahrt
 ===========

- Entwicklung einer interaktive Anfahrtsskizze HTW Dresden
+ "Entwicklung einer interaktive Anfahrtsskizze HTW Dresden" "Development of an interactive  mapping application"

-* Development of an interactive  mapping application
+ *//to do List //*

-Button "Geolocation"
+*Button "Geolocation"
-Button "Convert2Pdf
+*Button "Convert2Pdf
-Menu "add Layer (diffrent ways to reach the target)"
+*Menu "add Layer (the diffrent ways to reach the target)"